m4tuzalix/web-calories-calculator/README.md

 Still in progress...

 calculator in js and jquery.
-Currently only bmi works
+Currently bmi and calories work.